kaustavb79/django_signup_login/README.md

-# myproject1
+**A simple user login-signup app using Django**

-#this project is for demonstration purpose
-#it's a simple user login, registration and logout project
-#using django python and sqlite3 database
+this project is for demonstration purpose it's a simple user login, registration and logout project using django python and sqlite3 database